photographer | designer | illustrator | botanist | student and teacher of yoga

 Clouds over the Central Valley, view from Beetle Rock, Sequoia National Park, CA

 Heading from Blue Canyon to Hummingbird Lake, Kings Canyon National Park, CA

 “A photographer gets people to pose for him.
 A yoga instructor gets people to pose for themselves.”

 I work with individuals and studios to capture images of your most authentic self.

 Aside from producing attractive imagery, photographic sessions help to document your progress and practice of yoga.
 Repeated documentation can help the dedicate student to grow by recognizing body alignment, and seeing gradual change over time in advancement within an asana.
 A graduate of a 200-hour YTT, I can help you with alignment, and adjustments throughout the session.

-Contact me for indoor or outdoor sessions or destination half-day or full-day expeditions to capture your beauty in natural settings.
+Contact me for indoor or outdoor sessions; treat yourself to a destination half-day or full-day expeditions to capture your beauty in incredible natural settings.